 Questioning you under Caution

 The DVSA will question you “under caution” if they think you may have committed an offence.
-Anything answers you give will be recorded.
+Any answers you give will be recorded.
 Your answers can also be given in evidence at any future Traffic Commissioner’s Public Inquiry or court proceedings.
 You have a right to have a lawyer present when you are questioned.
 You can find out more about your rights when interviewed under caution on our recent blog post.

 The Benefits of Instructing a Transport Lawyer